- 0131 663 4444

 It is based on the seven Principles of Good Transitions and will help to embed these in policy, planning and practice across Scotland.

-Principles into Practice will enable everyone involved in planning and delivering services and support for young people who need additional support to:
+Principles into Practice enables everyone involved in planning and delivering services and support for young people who need additional support to:

 ARC Scotland, supported by Scottish Government officials, are trialling Principles into Practice in 10 participating local authority areas over 2 years (2020-2022) to identify, design and test changes that transform how young people with additional support needs are supported in their transition to young adult life.